Glossary: All the vocabulary of Crypto!

 The remuneration is then shared equitably between the minors according to the share of contribution of each.

-Overall, this process makes it possible to have much more frequent and regular remuneration, but also less.
+Overall, this process makes it possible to have much more frequent and regular remuneration, but at a lower amount.

 - Price Discovery: On price discovery, we do an ATH.